PeterJacko/PeterJacko.github.io/_pages/about.md

 author_profile: true
 ---

 Welcome to my expertise hub.
-I offer **consultancy, research collaboration, and specialist training** on a variety of topics in Statistics and Operational Research.
+I offer **consultancy, knowledge exchange, research collaboration, and specialist training** on a variety of topics in Statistics and Operational Research.
 With over two decades of experience across academia and the pharmaceutical industry, I provide expertise in:

 * **Clinical Trials:** Designing efficient, patient-centric adaptive and platform trials.
 * **Resource Allocation:** Optimizing dynamic systems through reinforcement learning and index policies.